superduper-io/superduper/docs/content/apply_api/model.md

 ## Implementations

-Here are a few Superduper native implementations:
+Here are a few `superduper` native implementations:

 **`ObjectModel`**